 This form of countercyclicality in policy-driven stock market jumps also holds for other countries in our sample, with the notable exceptions of Brazil and Turkey.
-To make this point, the right panel in Figure 8 shows a bin scatter of $NET(MP_t + GS_t)$ on own-country national stock market returns over the preceding 66 trading days in data pooled over 17 countries.13 The larger many-country sample also reveals an interesting non-linearity: Stock market drops foreshadow upward jumps due to monetary policy and government spending, but prior market gains do not
+To make this point, Panel B in Figure 8 shows a bin scatter of $NET(MP_t + GS_t)$ on own-country national stock market returns over the preceding 66 trading days in data pooled over 17 countries.14 In this sample as well, stock market drops foreshadow upward jumps due to monetary policy and government spending, but prior market gains do not foreshadow downward jumps triggered by these sources.
+Returning to Table 4, column (2) in Panel B implies that a 20 percent stock market drop raises $NET(MP_t + GS_t)$ by 2.8 percentage points, which equals 74 percent of the unconditional jump likelihood, 158 percent of the unconditional likelihood of an upward jump, and 4.7 times the unconditional likelihood of a jump triggered by monetary policy or government spending.